tranquility-one/tranquility.one/content/_index.md

 Our current world is new enough that there aren't many builds out there.
 There is a trading village at (750, -25), and you can check out the skeleton and zombie farms by heading down the tunnel at (805, -31).
-DaleHouseden has started a cathedral near (935, 522) &mdash; his Serenity Cathedral was legendary.
+DaleHouseden has started a cathedral near (935, 522) --- his Serenity Cathedral was legendary.
 DoctorLokiGrey and peanuthead159 have a large walled village near (-465, -1415).